modelscope/evalscope/README.md

 #### Basic Parameter Descriptions
 - `--model`: Specifies the `model_id` of the model on [ModelScope](https://modelscope.cn/), allowing automatic download.
 For example, see the [Qwen2-0.5B-Instruct model link](https://modelscope.cn/models/qwen/Qwen2-0.5B-Instruct/summary); you can also use a local path, such as `/path/to/model`.
-- `--template-type`: Specifies the template type corresponding to the model.
-Refer to the `Default Template` field in the [template table](https://swift.readthedocs.io/en/latest/Instruction/Supported-models-datasets.html#llm) for filling in this field.
 - `--datasets`: The dataset name, allowing multiple datasets to be specified, separated by spaces; these datasets will be automatically downloaded.
 Refer to the [supported datasets list](https://evalscope.readthedocs.io/en/latest/get_started/supported_dataset.html) for available options.
 - `--limit`: Maximum number of evaluation samples per dataset; if not specified, all will be evaluated, which is useful for quick validation.